Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Group Activity

-Instructor will lead class through an exercise to write down some positive, affirmative things to say to oneself that fall under the framework of the growth mindset.
+The instructor will lead the class through an exercise to write down some positive, affirmative things to say to oneself that fall under the framework of the growth mindset.

 Example: "I'm having difficulty absorbing this concept, but I have a lot of resources I can use to try coming at this from a different angle."